 things about how to conduct rule-of-reason analysis in future vertical minimum price-fixing cases.
-One is to dismiss cases where "only a few manufacturers lacking market power adopt the practice," but to use more careful scrutiny "if many competing manufacturers adopt the practice."
-This is quite similar to the long-established approach for vertical exclusionary restraints like exclusive dealing, where Supreme Court precedent dictates aggregating the shares covered by similar vertical restraints by other manufacturers in concentrated markets.33 But Chicago School adherents have wrongly sought to change this well-established aggregation standard, based largely on odd formalisms.34 A more balanced economic approach, going back to Harvard School exemplar Professor Areeda, shows that aggregation is, instead, the correct approach when the manufacturers are large players in concentrated markets.35 Leegin indicates that the Supreme Court has not only rejected the Chicago School efforts to overrule this aggregation doctrine, but has extended the doctrine to vertical minimum price-fixing.
+One is to dismiss cases where "only a few manufacturers lacking market power adopt the practice," but to use more careful scrutiny "if many competing manufacturers adopt the practice."32 This is quite similar to the longestablished approach for vertical exclusionary restraints like exclusive dealing, where Supreme Court precedent dictates aggregating the shares covered by similar vertical restraints by other manufacturers in concentrated markets.33 But Chicago School adherents have wrongly sought to change this well-established aggregation standard, based largely on odd formalisms.34 A more balanced economic approach, going back to Harvard School exemplar Professor Areeda, shows that aggregation is, instead, the correct approach when the manufacturers are large players in concentrated markets.35 Leegin indicates that the Supreme Court has not only rejected the Chicago School efforts to overrule this aggregation doctrine, but has extended the doctrine to vertical minimum price-fixing.

 What lies in the future?
 One nice feature of Leegin is that it eliminates the need to continue drawing the confusing Business Electronics distinction between vertical price-fixing agreements and agreements to terminate dealers because of price-fixing, because both now get the same rule-of-reason scrutiny.
+Perhaps it is

-Perhaps it is not too much to hope that Leegin might also eliminate the arguably even more confusing Monsanto distinction between vertical agreements and manufacturer demands followed by dealer acquiescence.
-That distinction was always hard to make sense of, given that demands and acquiescence could well suffice to show a binding legal contract, and especially given that Monsanto itself found an agreement even though the evidence in that case showed nothing but demands followed by acquiescence.36 To the extent that the Monsanto distinction made any sense at all, it seemed driven by a desire to narrow a per se rule that lacked a sound economic basis, and by a general sense that vertical price-fixing was less likely to be anticompetitive if initiated by the manufacturer.
+Perhaps it is not too much to hope that Leegin might also eliminate the arguably even more confusing Monsanto distinction between vertical agreements and manufacturer demands followed by dealer acouiescence. not too much to hope that Leegin might also eliminate the arguably even more confusing Monsanto distinction between vertical agreements and manufacturer demands followed by dealer acquiescence.
+That distinction was always hard to make sense of, given that demands and acquiescence could well suffice to show a binding legal contract, and especially given that Monsanto itself found an agreement even though the evidence in that case showed nothing but demands followed by acquiescence.36 To the extent that the Monsanto distinction made any sense at all, it seemed driven by a desire to narrow a per se rule that lacked a sound economic basis, and by a general sense that vertical pricefixing was less likely to be anticompetitive if initiated by the manufacturer.
 By overruling the per se rule, Leegin eliminates the motive to narrow that rule by finding non-agreements.
-Further, Leegin suggests that, rather than driving find-
+Further, Leegin suggests that, rather than driving findings of non-agreement, whether the manufacturer or dealer initiated the vertical price-fixing restraint should instead be a factor considered in determining whether the restraint was likely to be anticompetitive under the rule of reason.37